Mission

 Ríos to Rivers

-Founded in 2012, Ríos to Rivers programs have connected 234 underserved and indigenous students from 20 endangered river basins in seven countries.
-The programs have included students and community leaders from 21 indigenous nations.
+Founded in 2012, Ríos to Rivers programs have connected over 1,000 underserved and Indigenous students from 20 endangered river basins in seven countries.
+The programs have included students and community leaders from 21 Indigenous nations.
 We envision a world in which youth who are intimately connected to their local waters and tribal communities are equipped to become the next generation of passionate leaders for healthy rivers and communities.

 CURRENT PROGRAMS